Monitoring Mustache Template Reference¶

 }

-Then you can access them in your template via the >
+Then you can access them in your template like:

 Today, I really want to eat {{>fruit}} and skip eating {{>vegetable}}

-In this example, the fruit fragment is allowed to contain formatting and will not be escaped.
-Also note that the vegetable fragment is still a full featured template itself, and will attempt lookups and rendering on the fly using the same options as the main template.
+You may note that the fruit fragment is allowed to contain formatting and will not be escaped and you may also note that the vegetable is still a full featured template itself and will attempt lookups and rendering on the fly using the same options as the main template.

 Iteration¶